 - Assessment of living conditions on construction sites where workers are provided with accommodation is integrated in AZDP (Alstom Zero Deviation Plan) audits in identified high-stakes projects.
 A specific instruction has been developed for its implementation jointly by the Sustainability and CSR, Sustainable Procurement and EHS teams.
 The questionnaire used in the assessment covers such issues as the general level of comfort and cleanliness of the facilities and the existence of communication means and medical care facilities.
 It can be adapted in the countries to take into account local standards for example in terms of worker welfare.
 Noncompliance leads to the implementation of an appropriate action plan by the subcontractor and potentially a reassessment depending on the results.
 Unsatisfactory results are reported to the internal Sustainable Procurement Leadership Committee, which is responsible for taking appropriate measures, up to and including the ending of a business relationship.
 In total nine sites were audited over 2021/22. - External audit programme.
 Since 2020, Alstom has partnered with external specialists to conduct an audit programme with the aim of rolling out additional assessments, benefiting from a global network of local social audit experts and targeting high-risk contractors and suppliers.
-For the second year of the programme, 21 audits took place on sites in India, Thaïland, China, Brazil, Poland and South Africa.
+In 2022/23, 54 audits took place on sites in Bahrain, Brazil, China, India, Italy, Morocco, Philippines, Singapore, South Africa and Turkey.
 Themes covered include: Forced labour, Child labour, Health & Safety, Freedom of association, Working hours and Remuneration.
 All audits were followed by a closing meeting on site which involved the signature of a corrective action plan if required.
-If critical or major non-compliances are identified, Alstom can organise a follow-up audit.
-In 2021, a Sustainable Procurement Performance Manager was appointed to manage the programme and monitor the effective implementation of corrective action plans.
+If critical or major non-compliances are identified, Alstom organises a follow-up audit.